-How profitable a bank is affects its safety and soundness.
-A bank can retain its earnings, boosting its capital cushion, or use them to deal with problematic loans, potentially making the bank more resilient in tough times.
-Losses, on the other hand, take away from a bank's ability to do those things.
+How profitable a bank is has an effect on its safety and soundness.
+A bank can retain its earnings, giving a boost to its capital buffer, or put them to work addressing problematic loans, likely making the bank better able to withstand economic shocks.
+Conversely, losses reduce a bank's ability to do those things.

-On Bankrate's earnings test, Discover Bank scored 28 out of a possible 30, exceeding the national average of 16.06.
+On Bankrate's earnings test, Discover Bank scored 28 out of a possible 30, beating out the national average of 15.12.

-One widely used way to measure a bank's earnings is return on equity, or net income (profit, essentially) divided by the total amount of equity.
-The most recent annualized quarterly return on equity for Discover Bank was 18.71 percent, above the national average of 8.10 percent.
+One important way to measure a bank's earnings is return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity.
+Discover Bank's most recent annualized quarterly return on equity was 18.71 percent, above the national average of 8.10 percent.

-For the twelve months ended December 31, 2017, the bank reported net income of $1.98 billion on total equity of $10.54 billion.
-The bank experienced an annualized return on average assets, or ROA, of 2.09 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.
+For the twelve months ended December 31, 2017, the bank recorded net income of $1.98 billion on total equity of $10.54 billion.
+The bank reported an annualized return on average assets, or ROA, of 2.09 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.